Frank-Pechar/js-guess-number/README.md

 App can be run from: https://frank-pechar-js-guess-number.netlify.app/

+## App Description

+This App is a Number Guessing Game.

 ## App Functionality

-This App is a Number Guessing Game

 To Start a New Game
 - Click the &lt;New Game&gt; Button